 - Make your own pomade: A key to letting beeswax really shine is to mix it with a carrier oil, like coconut oil, for a DIY pomade or edge control.
 Just remember to lay your hair with a silk or satin scarf so you don't have to constantly reapply.
 This pomade would also be great for styling beards.
-Try out this homemade pomade recipe from DIY Natural.
+Try out this homemade pomade recipe.
 Remember, a little goes a long way.

 - Melt the beeswax pellets in a double boiler.

-- Add the coconut oil and stir until combined.
+- Add the coconut oil or jojoba oil and stir until combined.

-- Remove from heat and add the bentonite clay.
+- Remove from heat and add the shea butter and cornstarch.

 - Continue to stir until it is mixed well.

 - Add in the essential oil and stir until combined.